tymyrddin/blue-phish/source/docs/prevention/network.md

 three sub-techniques: Spearphishing Service, Spearphishing Attachment and Spearphishing Link.

-The [NIST phishing incident response playbook](https://www.incidentresponse.org/workflows/download/Phishing.pdf) gives the context and purpose for which NTA patterns will be re-useful for in IDS/IPS.
+The [NIST phishing incident response playbook](https://www.incidentresponse.org/workflows/download/Phishing.pdf) gives the context and purpose for which patterns will be re-useful for in [NTA](blue-nta:index).

 ## Packet capture